Cataract

 What is involved in cataract surgery?

 Cataract surgery is done as a day procedure, usually under local anaesthetic.
-An anaesthetist will inject some special medication into the eye socket which will render the eye numb, unable to move and mostly unable to see.
-Most patients are unable even to tell if their eye is open of closed.
+An anaesthetist will inject an anaesthetic medication into the eye socket which will render the eye numb, unable to move and mostly unable to see.
+Most patients are unable to even tell if their eye is open or closed.

-Your ophthalmologist will then perform an operation lasting around 30 minutes to painlessly remove the cloudy lens from inside the eye and replace it with a synthetic lens implant.
+Your ophthalmologist will then perform an operation lasting around 30 minutes to painlessly remove the cloudy lens from inside the eye, and replace it with a clear synthetic lens implant.

-Recovery time from cataract surgery is usually quite fast, so that you will notice improved vision within a few days of the surgery.
+Recovery time from cataract surgery is usually very minimal and you should notice improved vision within a few days of the surgery.

 Are there any risks associated with cataract surgery?

-All surgical procedures have some risks, and it is important to know about these prior to making a decision on whether to proceed with surgery.
-Your surgeon will discuss these with you prior to your decision, as well as providing you with more detailed written information.
+All surgical procedures carry some risks, and it is important to know about these prior to making a decision at to whether to proceed with surgery.
+Your surgeon will discuss these with you during the initial consultation process, and provide you with more detailed written information so you can make a fully informed decision about your treatment.

-At our practice, cataract surgery is performed by Dr Giles, Dr Steele and Dr Heinecke
+At our practice, cataract surgery is performed by Dr Giles, Dr Heinecke, Dr Nonaka and Dr Steele